moevbiz/bizkit/README.md

 It is of course possible to do all this manually.

 ### Features
 The `public` directory is intended to work as a standalone root directory on any live server, while the entire kit can remain under version control.
-This drastically improves the speed of file synching, because large directories such as `.git` or `.node_modules` don't have to be parsed.
+This helps keeping the build clean and drastically improves the speed of file synching, because large directories such as `.git` or `.node_modules` don't have to be parsed or manually excluded.

 ⚠️ The boilerplate also contains some sensitive PHP scripts, such as `authenticate.php` which authenticates as almighty.
 It is not recommended to sync anything but the `public` directory to a production environment.